Energy company reviews

 Pros: Offers competitive tariffs

-Cons: In our call-waiting investigation, SSE was slower to answer the phone to existing customers than new ones
+Cons: In our call-waiting investigation, SSE was more than six minutes slower to answer the phone to existing customers than new ones

 SSE fuel mix